 Every organization is set up to achieve certain goals and objectives.
 For organization to achieve these goals, employee or the individual that makes up the organization must be well considered, in terms of their well-being.
-According to Inyang (2004) the individuals as a group who makes up the organization is expected to behave in certain ways that would enable the organization
+According to Inyang (2004) the individuals as a group who makes up the organization is expected to behave in certain ways that would enable the organization achieve its predetermined goals and objectives.
+This tells us that people are more important element in an organization and if there are well motivated and are contented with their job, they can do whatever that is necessary to achieve the organizational goals and objectives.
+(Inyang,

-1NWANKODO, Emmanuel Nazi, 2Augustina Onyedikachi Nnajieto, 3Egbula David Chinedu
+1NWANKODO, Emmanuel, 2Augustina Onyedikachi Nnajieto, 3Egbula David Chinedu